jeremyn/roguelike-sokoban/README.md

     ./rlsokoban.py

-from the root repository directory to use the default levels.
+from the root repository directory to play the default levels.
 To specify a level file, use the `-L` option followed by the path to the level file.

 On Windows, you will need to install Python and then figure out how to make